Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

 To simplify the notation in the rest of this section, we write $\diam(v)$ instead of $\diam(\sigma_v)$, and for two nodes $v,w$, we write $d(v,w)$ for $d(\sigma_v, \sigma_w)$.

 Our approach is to use the algorithm from Section~\ref{sec:spanner} on the compressed quadtree $T$.
-There are two problems with this: for one, the depth of $T$ may be linear, so considering all sites for incoming edges at each level, as in Algorithm~\ref{alg:efficientedgeselection} would be too expensive.
-Instead we use Chan's dynamic nearest neighbor data structure to quickly identify the relevant sites.
-It has the following properties.
+One problem with this approach is that the depth of $T$ may be linear, so considering all sites for incoming edges at each level, as in Algorithm~\ref{alg:efficientedgeselection}, would be too expensive.
+We tackle this difficulty by using Chan's dynamic nearest neighbor data structure to speed up this stage.
+We achieve this speedup by reusing at a node $v$ the largest structure among the structures at the children of $v$.
+The data structure of Chan has the following properties.

-\begin{theorem}[Chan, Afshani and Chan, Chan and Tsakalidis~\cite{AfshaniCh09,Chan10, ChanTsakalidis15}] There exists a dynamic data structure that maintains a planar point set $S$ such that \begin{enumerate}[(i)] \item we can insert a point into $S$ in amortized time $O(\log^3 n)$; \item we can delete a point from $S$ in amortized time $O(\log^6 n)$; and \item given a query point $q$, we can find the nearest neighbor for $q$ in $S$ in worst-case time $O(\log^2 n)$. \end{enumerate} The space requirement is $O(n)$. \end{theorem}
+\begin{theorem}[Chan, Afshani and Chan, Chan and Tsakalidis, Kaplan et al~\cite{AfshaniCh09,Chan10, ChanTsakalidis15,KaplanMuRoSeSh17}] There exists a dynamic data structure that maintains a planar point set $S$ such that \begin{enumerate}[(i)] \item we can insert a point into $S$ in $O(\log^3 n)$ amortized time; \item we can delete a point from $S$ in $O(\log^5 n)$ amortized time; and \item given a query point $q$, we can find the nearest neighbor of a query point $q$ in $S$ in $O(\log^2 n)$ worst case time. \end{enumerate} The space requirement is $O(n)$. \end{theorem}

-We note that the history of Theorem~\ref{thm:chandynamicNN} is a bit comlicated: Chan's original paper~\cite{Chan10} describes a \emph{randomized} data structure with $O(n \log\log n)$ space.
+We note that the history of Theorem~\ref{thm:chandynamicNN} is a bit complicated: Chan's original paper~\cite{Chan10} describes a \emph{randomized} data structure with $O(n \log\log n)$ space.
 Afshahni and Chan~\cite{AfshaniCh09} describe a \emph{randomized} three-dimensional range reporting structure that improves the space to $O(n)$.
-Chan and Tsakalidis~\cite{ChanTsakalidis15} show how to make both the dynamic nearest neighbor structure and the range reporting structure deterministic, which gives the current form of Theorem~\ref{thm:chandynamicNN}.
+Chan and Tsakalidis~\cite{ChanTsakalidis15} show how to make both the dynamic nearest neighbor structure and the range reporting structure deterministic.
+Kaplan et al~\cite{KaplanMuRoSeSh17} reduce the amortized deletion time from $O(\log^6 n)$ to $O(\log^5 n)$, which gives the current form of Theorem~\ref{thm:chandynamicNN}.

+Another problem arises when we try to use the algorithm from Section~\ref{sec:spanner} on the compressed quadtree $T$.
+We need to define an appropriate neighborhood relation.
+The neighborhood relation from Section~\ref{sec:spanner} relied on the fact that in a quadtree each point appears for every $i$ in the appropriate range in exactly one cell whose diameter is $2^i$.
+This is no longer the case in a compressed quadtree.